Command Performances: The Essential 60s Masters II: Purpose

 Generally, Presley's 1960s soundtrack recordings command the least regard among the singer's recorded work.
 The most successful commercially, such as G.I.
-Blues and Blue Hawaii, fell in the tradition of the film musical as it had developed through the 1950s, that of the integrated musical where the songs are integral to the story line.
+Blues and Blue Hawaii, fell in the tradition of the film musical as it had developed through the 1950s, that of the integrated musical where the songs propel and inform the story line.
 Hence, songs such as "Fort Lauderdale Chamber of Commerce" from Girl Happy or "There's No Room to Rhumba in A Sports Car" from Fun in Acapulco made no sense outside of their movies and hardly found a place in Presley's stage act, or could ever be considered classics along the lines of "Jailhouse Rock" or "Love Me Tender", whose films were not integrated musicals.
 As stated by Susan Doll in the liner notes, the songs from the soundtracks are often judged by inappropriate criteria: